vulcanize/vulcanizedb/README.md

 Example:

+Modify `./environments/example.toml` to replace `"path_to_ethjson_rpc"` with a path that points to an ethjson_rpc endpoint (e.g. a local geth node ipc path or an Infura url).
+This endpoint should be for an archival eth node if we want to perform method polling as this configuration is currently set up to do.
+To work with a non-archival full node, remove the `balanceOf` method from the `0x8dd5fbce2f6a956c3022ba3663759011dd51e73e` (TrueUSD) contract.

+If you are operating a light sync vDB, run:

-Running `./vulcanizedb contractWatcher --config=./environments/example.toml --mode=light`
+ `./vulcanizedb contractWatcher --config=./environments/example.toml --mode=light`

+If instead you are operating a full sync vDB and provided an archival node IPC path, run in full mode:

+ `./vulcanizedb contractWatcher --config=./environments/example.toml --mode=full`

-Runs our contract watcher in light mode, configured to watch the contracts specified in the config file.
+This will run the contractWatcher and configures it to watch the contracts specified in the config file.
 Note that by default we operate in `light` mode but the flag is included here to demonstrate its use.

 The example config we link to in this example watches two contracts, the ENS Registry (0x314159265dD8dbb310642f98f50C066173C1259b) and TrueUSD (0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E).